The-Marcy-Lab-School/aws-cloud9-environment-setup/README.md

 Although you can create files and folder using the left side bar, developers who use the Command Line can create files and folders very efficiently.

 The first tab in your console is your terminal (command line interface).
-In your terminal, type `pwd` to see your working directory.
-Type `ls` to view your files.
+In your terminal, type `pwd` and press Enter to see your working directory.
+Type `ls` and Enter to view your files.
 Since you'll be developing in this environment for a couple months, let's get organized.
-Create a folder called Unit-0 using the command 'mkdir Unit-0', a place where you can save all your Unit 0 work.
+Create a folder called Unit-0 using the command `mkdir Unit-0`, a place where you can save all your Unit 0 work.

 ![terminal](./assets/terminal.png)